aicis/fresco/doc/source/quickstart.rst

 Suppose that we have two parties, *Alice* and *Bob*.
 Alice holds :math:`k`, Bob holds :math:`p`, and they are both interested in computing the encryption :math:`c = \text{AES}_k(p)`.
-However, Alice does not want to reveal :math:k to Bob and Bob does not want to reveal :math:`p` to Alice.
+However, Alice does not want to reveal :math:`k` to Bob and Bob does not want to reveal :math:`p` to Alice.
 This is a perfect task for applying secure computation.
 We will solve the problem with FRESCO using the following
 code: